-The famous coffee house chair is an icon and considered the most successful mass produced product in the world to date: it initiated the history of modern furniture.
+The famous coffee house chair is an icon and considered the most successful mass-produced product in the world to date: it initiated the history of modern furniture.
 The basis was a new technique – the bending of solid wood – that Michael Thonet developed and perfected during the 1850s, and it was the first time serial furniture production was possible.
-Added was an ingenious distribution model: 36 disassembled chairs could be packed into a one cubic metre box, shipped throughout the world, and then assembled on site.
-With its clear, reduced aesthetics this classic has been placed in the most diverse environments for more than 150 years.
-It is produced in our Frankenberg facility.
+And then there was an ingenious distribution model: 36 disassembled chairs could be packed into a one cubic metre box, shipped throughout the world and then assembled on site.
+With its clear, reduced aesthetics, this classic has been used in a wide variety of settings for more than 150 years.

 A good piece of furniture lives from its versatility.
 That is why we rely on functional designs that can be used in a variety of application concepts - see for yourself.

 We can manufacture this piece of furniture for you individually as required: Configure your unique Thonet piece of furniture, save the configuration and contact one of our retail partners in your area to order the product.